Purnell Pratt

 Purnell Pratt (October 20, 1885 – July 25, 1941) was an American film actor.
 He appeared in more than 110 films between 1914 and 1941.
 He was born in Bethel, Illinois and died in Hollywood, California.

+Pratt spent more than a year in France in the U. S. military during World War I. He attended the University of Pennsylvania with plans to perform in opera.
+However, lacking funds and unable to obtain a hearing, he joined the chorus of a George M. Cohan production.
+He worked in Cohan's troupes for a decade.